june, 2025

 - Position sustainable cooling as an essential, integrated pillar of adaptation within NDCs 3.0, National Cooling Action Plans, urban heat-action plans, and the Global Goal on Adaptation, emphasising co-benefits for public health, food security, and economic resilience.

-- Formally launch the NDC Cooling Guidelines and delineate their principal recommendations for policymakers, technical experts, development partners, private-sector executives, and financial institutions.
+- Formally launch the NDC Cooling Guide and delineate their principal recommendations for policymakers, technical experts, development partners, private-sector executives, and financial institutions.

 - Exhibit exemplary national leadership and best practice, illustrating how governments are deploying passive design, high-efficiency technologies, and low-GWP refrigerants to address rising extreme heat and advance climate objectives.

-- Highlight the Global Cooling Pledge and the IIR’s roles in guiding countries toward low-GWP sustainable cooling solutions through policy, technology, and capacity-building.
+- Highlight the Global Cooling Pledge role in guiding countries toward sustainable cooling solutions through policy, technology, and capacity-building.

 - Announce forthcoming capacity-building programmes and implementation support mechanisms designed to translate the Guidelines into measurable, on-the-ground results, particularly for Global Cooling Pledge Signatories.